Dr. Marc A. Smith

 http://www.facebook.com/marc.smith.sociologist

 Smith is the co-editor with Peter Kollock of Communities in Cyberspace (Routledge), a collection of essays exploring the ways identity; interaction and social order develop in online groups.
-Along with Derek Hansen and Ben Shneiderman, he is the co-author and editor of Analyzing Social Media Networks with NodeXL: Insights from a connected world, a guide to mapping connections created through computer-mediated interactions (forthcoming on Morgan-Kaufmann).
+Smith contributes to the open and free NodeXL project (http://nodexl.codeplex.com/) from the Social Media Research Foundation that adds social network analysis features to the familiar Excel spreadsheet.
+A book, co-authored with Derek Hansen and Ben Shneiderman, Analyzing Social Media Networks with NodeXL: Insights from a connected world, is a guide to mapping connections created through computer-mediated interactions (released in 2010 from Morgan-Kaufmann).

 Smith’s research focuses on computer-mediated collective action: the ways group dynamics change when they take place in and through social cyberspaces.
-Many “groups” in cyberspace produce public goods and organize themselves in the form of a commons (for related papers see: http://delicious.com/marc_smith/Paper).
+Many “groups” in cyberspace produce public goods and organize themselves in the form of a commons (for related papers see below).
 Smith’s goal is to visualize these social cyberspaces, mapping and measuring their structure, dynamics and life cycles.
 At Microsoft, he developed the “Netscan” web application and data mining engine that allows researchers studying Usenet newsgroups and related repositories of threaded conversations to get reports on the rates of posting, posters, crossposting, thread length and frequency distributions of activity.
 Smith applied this work to the development of a generalized community analysis platform for Telligent, providing a web based system for groups of all sizes to discuss and publish their material to the web and analyze the emergent trends that result.
-He contributes to the open and free NodeXL project (http://www.codeplex.com/nodexl) that adds social network analysis features to the familiar Excel spreadsheet.
-A tutorial on social network analysis is evolving into a book and is freely available (http://casci.umd.edu/NodeXL_Teaching).
-NodeXL enables social network analysis of email, twitter, flickr, and other network data sets.

 The Connected Action consulting group (http://www.connectedaction.net) applies social science methods in general and social network analysis techniques in particular to enterprise and internet social media usage.
 SNA analysis of data from message boards, blogs, wikis, friend networks, and shared file systems can reveal insights into organizations and processes.
 Community managers can gain actionable insights into the volumes of community content created in their social media repositories.
 Mobile social software applications can visualize patterns of association that are otherwise invisible.